-If you’ve never been to western Canada then you’re in for a treat.
+If you’ve never been to Western Canada you’re in for a treat.
 Summer or early fall is the best time to visit – particularly if you plan on a multi-day driving trip between Vancouver and Calgary.
 If time is of the essence you can drive between the two cities in as little as 10 hours.
 And it’s a scenic drive for about 80% of the route.
 But if you have the time, plan to take three to seven days so you can get out and explore Whistler, four national parks and the wonderful Okanagan Valley.

 I’m going to assume you have time on your hands.